Dhaigh94/Online-Portfolio/README.md

 ### To Run the APP
 To run the app you need to install the node_modules by typing ```npm install``` in the project, then run it by typing ```npm run local```.
 If this is your first time running the app you can also do ```npm run start``` which will install the Node Modules and run the app at the same time.

+### To Run the APP on Docker
+To run the app on Docker need to install docker on your machine which can be downloaded here: https://www.docker.com/products/docker-desktop.
+After you install Docker you need to build the container which can be done by running ```npm run docker:build```.
+Then you need to run the container by running ```npm run docker:run```.
+To close the container you need to run ```docker stop "containerID"```.
+You can find the containerID by running ```docker ps```.

 ### To Run Cypress
 Before you run Cypress you need to make sure the app is running.
 To run Cypress to need to type ```npm run cypress:open``` and then choose the test for want to run.